core-hacked/tunein-api/api-basics/requests-and-responses.md

 ### Methods of making requests

-Sadly, TuneIn has a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin\_policy), that forbids you to access the API via JavaScript.\
+Sadly, TuneIn has a [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), that forbids you to access the API via JavaScript.\
 However, you are still able to make requests using [cURL](https://en.wikipedia.org/wiki/CURL), [Postman](https://www.postman.com/), or other such software.
-This means that you can use PHP and its command execution functions to have a fully web-based radio streaming experience (although server-sided).
+This means that you can use PHP and its command execution functions to have a fully web-based radio streaming experience (although server-sided) or a custom software client/app.

-All requests are made using `GET` to the endpoint url.
+All requests are made to the Base-URI defined in the [Introdcution](../README.md) section, with the endpoints respective path appended and HTTP method specified before the path.

-> Although not tested, you should be able to use JavaScript in combination with Node.js.
+{% hint style="info" %}
+Keep in mind that the endpoint information may be incomplete or incorrect.
+{% endhint %}

 ### Authentication & Security